For trapped Syrian rescuers, an elaborately planned escape

 The plan was conceived in Europe and Canada about two weeks ago.

-The Syrian government offensive in southwestern Syria, backed by Russia, unfolded in mid-June.
+The Syrian government offensive in the southwest, backed by Russia, unfolded in mid-June.
 Though it condemned the assault, Washington, which along with Jordan had backed armed groups in the area and sponsored the White Helmets, signaled it wouldn't help stop the advances.

 Except for the White Helmets, said the person close to the planning.